taurikalve/docker-puppeteer/README.md

 # Docker Puppeteer

 Simple(ish) dockerized puppeteer browser(s).
 Browsers are created for connection and closed on disconnect.
-If there are more connections an `MAX_BROWSERS` allows to run concurrently, they'll be added to a waiting queue.
+If there are more connections than `MAX_BROWSERS` allows to run concurrently, they'll be added to a waiting queue.

 Example command: